-Google and the UCSF Department of Medicine commissioned me to write a Knol entitled “Hypothyroidism.”
-I’ve included some excerpts here, but you may wish to see the entire knol, which provides more details and includes sections on hypothyroidism in children and pregnant women as well as myxedema crisis.
+Google and the UCSF Department of Medicine commissioned me to write a Google Knol entitled “Hypothyroidism.”
+I’ve included sections of it here.

 Manifestations of Hypothyroidism: